guillemcazassus/guillemcazassus/_pages/about.md

 Accepted, Published
 ---
 1. Guillem Cazassus.
-Equivariant Lagrangian Floer homology via cotangent bundles of EGN .
+Equivariant Lagrangian Floer homology via cotangent bundles of $$EG_N$$ .
 , 17(1):e12328
 1. Guillem Cazassus, Christopher Herald, Paul Kirk, and Artem Kotelskiy.
 The correspon- dence induced on the pillowcase by the earring tangle.